Canadian Health Measures Survey (CHMS)

 Development of the clinic questionnaire proceeded in much the same way as that of the household questionnaire.
 Content was determined through a comprehensive consultation process and multiple iterations of the collection application were generated.
 Each iteration was assessed on flow within the mobile examination center (MEC) for both the respondent and staff.
 Quantity and quality of data collected was also assessed.

 The clinic questionnaire includes a set of self-reported health questions similar to the type of questions asked within the household questionnaire.
-The questions included at the MEC were related to medication use, fish and shellfish consumption and Vision questions.
+The questions included at the MEC were related to medication use and fish and shellfish consumption.
 In addition, the clinic questionnaire includes introductory text/instructions and screening and administrative questions related to the physical measures tests conducted at the MEC.

 This is a sample survey with a cross-sectional design.